<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Manage the energy and their attention.

-• Follow with the most important features / benefits.
-Start presenting features or benefits relating to their main pain points right after the hook.
-And only after you’ve covered those, move to other features you believe they should know about too.
+• Follow with the most important features/benefits.
+Start presenting features or benefits related to their main pain points right after the hook.
+Only after you've covered those will you move to other features you believe they should know about, too.

 • Reset their attention every couple of minutes.
 Successful public speakers know that to keep the audience listening, they have to reset their attention from time to time.

-In longer presentations, that should take place around every 10 minutes.
-But since you’re only delivering a 15 minutes’ presentation, include one or two reset moments every few minutes.
+In longer presentations, this should happen every 10 minutes.
+But since you're only delivering a 15-minute presentation, include one or two reset moments every few minutes.

-Here are some best ways to reset the audience’s attention:
+Here are some of the best ways to reset the audience's attention.

 • Tell a story.
 Share a case study, or reveal how other customers made the leap and the results they got.

-• Offer a striking static.
-Make it relate to their company, market or situation.
+• Offer a striking statement.
+Make it relate to their company, market, or situation.

 • Ask a question.
-Get prospects to take active part in the presentation.
+Get prospects to take an active part in the presentation.

 Cirrus Insight.
 Men shake hands to close deal.

-Your demo should only end in one of 3 ways:
+Product demos usually end in one of 3 ways.

 • A sale

-Ask the prospect for their impressions about your product.
-Find out if the demo was enough for them to make a decision.
-Inquire about next steps they’d like to take, (hat tip to the Startup Sales Bootcamp) for this one:
+Ask the prospect for their impressions about the value your product brings.
+Find out if the demo was enough for them to make a decision and envision how their product helps their business.
+Inquire about the next steps they'd like to take.
+You can use something like the two examples below.
+Hats off to the Startup Sales Bootcamp for this one.

 We spend 5 minutes preparing unique closing objections and answers for each client.
-This helps us push through their objections at the critical phase of the call, and close them right then and there.
-Being unprepared to tackle the objections for each client is an absolute no-no in modern selling.
+This helps us overcome their objections at the critical phase of the call and close them right then and there.
+Being unprepared to tackle each client's objections is an absolute no-no in modern selling.
 (James Pember, CEO, Sparta)

 Ask for the sale